 This is applicable to those who may only drive the car once or twice a week at the most.
 The occasional driver may be someone that is using the car to run errands for you.
 Or it could be one of the kids that need to use the car to get to practices or for some other reason.
 But no more than twice a week.
-Although each insurance company will have their own rules as to what is the maximum time of usage for an occasional driver.
+Although each insurance company will have its own rules as to what is the maximum time of usage for an occasional driver.

 Choosing The Occasional Driver Wisely

 If you are going to designate someone as an occasional driver of your vehicle then choose wisely.
 The cost for the premiums for this will be based on that driver’s driving record.
 If they have a good record the premiums will be much lower.
 However, if they don’t then it is going to increase the cost of the insurance.